When someone comes to me with a physical problem — such as weight, asthma, pulled muscles, fatigue, etc — what’s the first thing I ask them about?

 - Blackberry Mint

-I discovered the joy that is electrolyte tablets.
-You can buy them at most vitamin and sports shops and they are pretty easy to use — you just drop a tablet into your liter of water and wait patiently for it to dissolve.
+I discovered the joy that is electrolyte packs.
+You can buy them anywhere and they are very easy to use — you just drop a them into your liter of water, shake up your bottle (or stir in a cup) and BAM you are ready to be hydrated.

-We now also have LMLT electrolytes available for purchase at the gym!
+Our favorite is, LMLT electrolytes which we have available for purchase at the gym!

 Take Your Water with a Grain of Salt